JackChanel/AtomCSS/README.md

 ## 👋Welcome to use AtomCSS
 AtomCSS is a CSS atomic library that can be imported directly into a project without any build tools.
-Its style naming style is based on the Quasar framework.
+Its style naming style is based on the Quasar framework.But you can use it anywhere!👓
 ### Advantages
 📦 Small file size
 🐣 Strong compatibility